osrf-migration/gzue4bridge-wiki/Home.md

 ## Synchronization

-Here's an overview of the synchronization steps taken by the `gzue4bridge` plugin.
+Here's an overview of the basic synchronization process taken by the `gzue4bridge` plugin.
 Syncronization is done in both ways: from Gazebo to Unreal and vice versa.
 More information about the topics can be found in `Topics` section.

 ### Gazebo to Unreal